AntoineSoetewey/statsandr/content/terms.md

 description: "Terms and policies, privacy policy, disclosure policy, license and attribution for the blog Stats and R"
 ---

-This is my personal blog written and edited by me.
+This is my personal blog written and edited by me (Antoine Soetewey).
 Your use of this website, in any and all forms, constitutes an acceptance of these terms and policies.
 This page is reviewed and revised from time to time.

 All content provided is for informational purposes only.
 The articles and posts on this website are my own and do not necessarily represent the positions, strategies, or opinions of my employer or its subsidiaries.
 I make no representations as to the accuracy or completeness of any information found here or by following any links.
 I will not be liable for any errors or omissions in this information nor for the availability of this information.
 I will not be liable for any losses, injuries, or damages from the display or use of this information.